scorreard/Variant_catalogue_pipeline/README.md

 The purpose of this repo is to migrate the variant catalogue pipeline to nf-core standard.

-The SV qnd MT pqrts of the pipeline can now run without installing any software locally
+The SV and MT parts of the pipeline can now run without installing any software locally

-To test the pipeline on you server, if you have nextflow installed, use :
+To test the pipeline on you server, you need nextflow and singularity, then use :

 ```
 git clone https://github.com/scorreard/Variant_catalogue_pipeline.git